 Aaron is a partner in Gadens’ Planning, Environment and Government group.
 He has a thorough understanding of the issues specific to property development and ownership.
-Aaron specialises in planning, environment and administrative law.

 Aaron is well regarded for his work with major property developers on their complex legal issues, both at Gadens, and in his former role as the Chief Executive of the Urban Taskforce Australia.
+Aaron is accredited by the Law Society of NSW as a specialist in local government and planning law.
+Doyle’s Guide recommends Aaron for his expertise in planning and environment law.

 Aaron represented property developers on the NSW Planning Minister’s Implementation Committee - created to bed down the 2008 planning reforms.
 He also served as an industry member of the NSW Government’s Employment Lands Taskforce.

 Aaron also works with certifying authorities and the public sector.
 He was engaged by the NSW Government to contribute to its green paper on planning reform 'A New Planning System for NSW', released in July 2012.
+He also advised the NSW Government in relation to the drafting of the Planning Bill 2013.

 Aaron is focused on providing practical advice to facilitate urban development and to overcome red tape.
 He is well known for his ability to spot the issues that others have missed - delivering better, quicker and more commercial results.
 His expertise covers both greenfield and infill development, including the residential, retail, commercial and industrial sectors.
 He regularly appears in the Land and Environment Court.